Macroscopically nonlocal quantum correlations: Abstract

 \section{Abstract}

 It is usually believed that coarse-graining of quantum correlations leads to classical correlations in the macroscopic limit.
-Such a principle is known as \emph{macroscopic locality}.
-In this letter we re-examine this principle and consider a macroscopic Bell experiment in which parties measure collective observables with a resolution of the order of $N^\alpha$, where $N$ is the number of particles and $\alpha$ defines the level of coarse-graining.
-One expects nonlocal correlations to fade away as $\alpha$ increases, so the natural question to ask is: what is the value of $\alpha$ required to restore locality, marking the quantum-to-classical transition?
-In a previous work [M. Navascu\'{e}s and H. Wunderlich, Proc.
-R. Soc.
-A. {\bf 466}: 881 (2010)] it was demonstrated that locality is restored at $\alpha=1/2$ in the case of \emph{independent and identically distributed} (IID) entangled pairs.
-Here we show that this is no longer the case in the generic (non-IID) scenario, where the Hilbert space structure of quantum theory, along with the superposition principle and the Born rule, can survive in the macroscopic limit.
-This leads straightforwardly to a Bell violation for macroscopic observables, and thus the question of the quantum-to-classical transition remains open.
+Such a principle, known as macroscopic locality, has been proved for correlations arising from independent and identically distributed (IID) entangled pairs.
+In this letter we consider the generic (non-IID) scenario.
+We find that the Hilbert space structure of quantum theory can be preserved in the macroscopic limit.
+This leads directly to a Bell violation for coarse-grained collective measurements, thus breaking the principle of macroscopic locality.